frictionlessdata/website-old/_case_studies/open-power-system-data.md

 That it perfectly fit our needs was pretty evident within a few minutes, and we decided to go along with this.

-## What else would you like to see developed?

-**LH**: A lot of our clients are practitioners that use Microsoft Excel as a standard tool.
+A lot of our clients are practitioners that use Microsoft Excel as a standard tool.
 If I look at a data source, and I open a well structured Excel sheet with colors and (visually) well structured tables, it makes it a lot easier for me to get a first glimpse of the